-Now in English!
-The Italian Crime Thriller, Suburra, that Inspired both a Film and a Netflix Series
+Suburra, The Italian Crime Thriller that Inspired both a Film and a Netflix Series

 Italy has become stiff competition for Mexico these days in matters of film and TV series about organized crime.
 Books, of course, have been the catalyst for nearly all of these recent adaptations.
 First, in 2005 the powerful and award-winning film Romanzo Criminale, adapted from Giancarlo De Cataldo’s same-titled book put the spotlight on a real-life criminal organization located in Rome.
 (There was also a TV series).
 Three years later, the grim and chilling film, Gomorrah, based on Roberto Saviano’s book about the Neapolitan Camorra was released.
 Then, in 2014, the masterful and terrifyingly dark TV series, Gomorrah aired in over 130 countries, running on the SundanceTV channel in the US.
 Audiences’ appetites were most definitely whetted.
 One year later, the brutal crime thriller, Suburra, based on the book of the same name by Carlo Bonini and Romanzo Criminale author Giancarlo De Cataldo, was released.
-It will also become a Netflix series launching this October.
-Suburra, the book, which was published in 2013 in Italy, is just out in English, translated by Anthony Shugaar.
+It is now a Netflix series that launched in October 2017.
+Suburra, the book, which was published in 2013 in Italy, was published in English shortly before the series appeared on Netflix, translated by Anthony Shugaar.
 But more on this a little later…

 Crime fiction got a relatively late start in Italy as Mussolini thought it reflected badly on the country.
 So even if organized crime has been in existence since the 18th century, books about it only began to emerge in the mid 20th century.